-9.5.1 In order to secure the above improvements it will be necessary to produce a long term plan for the Square, which will identify land ownerships, identify constraints and opportunities, as well as possible sources of funding.
-These proposals will only proceed if funding can be secured.
+- 1. restoring the vista of the formal Avenue through the arched gateway; - 2. upgrading the area in front of the arched entrance to the Avenue by redesigning the carriageway and footpath, rationalising signage and street furniture and installing new seating; - 3. rationalising street clutter and improving the quality of the bus shelter, boundary wall and fence and planting at the entrance to the Russell School. - 9.9.1 This is a prominent area within the Petersham Conservation Area which has been identified in the LBRuT Character Appraisal as requiring attention both to restore it to its former importance and manage vehicular and pedestrian circulation and safety issues.
+In addition, there is an opportunity to provide seating. - 9.9.2 In order to secure the above improvements it will be necessary to produce a long term plan for Central Petersham, which will identify land ownerships, constraints and opportunities, as well as possible sources of funding.
+This proposal will only proceed if funding can be secured.
 Funding sources may include CIL, S106 planning obligations or funding from other sources.
-Decisions regarding funding will be discussed and agreed by the Neighbourhood Forum, LBRuT and all existing owners and affected businesses and other occupiers.
+This may include Lottery Funding.
+Decisions regarding funding will be discussed and agreed by the Neighbourhood Forum, LBRuT, all existing owners and affected businesses and other occupiers and other interested amenity and conservation groups.